linzheng86/CSCB09/README.md

 ```
 void ctrl_c_handler(int sig){
 ```
-handler the situation that if the user enter ctrl_c
+handler the situation that if the user enter ctrl_c in parent process

 Parameters
 - `sig (int)`